vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    This command takes 30 to 60 minutes to deploy all lab resources.
 You can continue to the next task to setup GitHub while the deployment runs.

-   > **Note** If you get an error about the Cosmos DB name, ensure that you typed the `ComsosLocation` and `CosmosPairedLocation` without any spaces.
+   > **Note**: If you get an error about the Cosmos DB name, ensure that you typed the `ComsosLocation` and `CosmosPairedLocation` without any spaces.
 Re-run the above command after you have corrected the name.

 ### Task 6: Create a GitHub repository